 Before reaching the lake, you will see a sign for Rifugio Fonda Savio leading onto an unpaved forest road.
 There is an ample free parking area where you can leave your car.

-From the parking lot follow the hiking path nr 115 for about 1,5 hour to reach the rifugio.
-It's very well maintained and signposted, so getting lost is almost impossible.
-Around two thirds of the way up you will be able to see the hut.
-It's a steep hike so be prepared with plenty of water and sun screen.
+From the parking lot follow the hiking path nr 115 for about 1,5 hours to reach the rifugio.
+It’s very well maintained and signposted, so getting lost is almost impossible.